 The Legal Geeks

-I wish I could get into more details on this show.
-I heard Thomas Harper speak this year at Dragon Con and noted his show since it sounded intriguing.
+I wish I could get into a lot of details on this show.
+I heard Thomas Harper speak at Dragon Con and noted his show since it sounded intriguing.
 About a month ago, I started listening to The Legal Geeks.
 I wish I started sooner, because it’s really great!

 They’re not just a Star Wars podcast, so please check out their other topics on their website.